braindrizzlestudio/BDGradientNode/README.md

 ## Limitations

-- Version 1.2 is limited only in not being able to adjust the number of colors/locations without re-initializing a BDGradientNode.
+- The current version is limited only in not being able to adjust the number of colors/locations without re-initializing a BDGradientNode.

 - The shaders use high precision floats--not the most performant setting.
 But while on the iOS Simulator everything works with lower precisions, on hardware there can be artifacts in certain conditions.
 You can, of course, change the shaders for your own applications.
 Make sure you also change the shader-constructor's 'stringRange' instances to match, if required.